-The research we do at the lab is only possible with dedicated and dynamic graduate students!
+The research we do at the lab is only possible with dedicated and dynamic scholars!

-Veronica has an academic background in tourism management and social-ecological sciences.
+Veronica is a PhD student in the lab.
+She has an academic background in tourism management and social-ecological sciences.
 Her master's degree is from Facultad Latinoamericana de Ciencias Sociales – FLACSO, in Ecuador.
 She has done research on community-based tourism, cross-cultural education, and food tourism in Ecuador.
 She is faculty at the School of Tourism in the Universidad Tecnologica Equinoccia.
 Her research at University of Saskatchewan explores how new approaches to Indigenous community-based tourism, specifically the Cacao Route in Napo, Ecuador, can serve as a community development strategy that strengthens local foodways and Indigenous Food Security.

 Tricia is an ecosystem health professional and has completed a Bachelors of Science in biology and political studies, and is a Doctor of Veterinary Medicine with focus on ecosystem health.
 Born and raised on the East Coast of Canada, Tricia enjoys long walks on the beach, spending time with family and friends, being active, farming, enjoying nature, and a good crib match.
 Tricia has lived and worked in Nova Scotia, Prince Edward Island, the Northwest Territories and Alberta.
 She began a Masters of Environment and Sustainability in September 2016, and is excited to conduct research with the clam gardeners of the Gulf Islands.